-Criteria Weight Maximum Point Technical Criteria A: qualification requirements as per TOR: 70 Academic Qualifications: A Master's Degree in Laws, development studies, social sciences, international relations or other fields related to the scope of the assignment.
-20 Years of experience: Minimum 10 years of relevant experience at the national and international level in policy engagements in the international development field (required), also in the development of policies with international 20 organizations, as well as government initiatives 2.
+Criteria Weight Maximum Point Technical Criteria A: qualification requirements as per TOR: 70 Academic Qualifications: A Bachelor's Degree in Laws, development studies, social sciences, international relations or other fields related to the scope of the assignment.
+Master degree is preferred.
+20 Years of experience: 1.
+For Bachelor Degree minimum 13 years and for Master Degree minimum 10 years of relevant experience at the national and international level in policy engagements in the international development field (required), also in the development of policies with international organizations, as well as government 20 initiatives.
 Demonstrated field experience and knowledge in research approaches and methods, working on social cohesion or Preventing Violent Extremism, or with law 15 enforcement agencies will be an asset 3.
 Experience working with governmental institutions would be an asset 15 Criteria B: Description of Approach to Assignment 30 Understanding of the TOR Proposed approach Proposed methodology Proposed implementation plan 8 8 7 7 Criteria C: Further Assessment by Interview (if any)